hardora/oracle/README.md

      cd scale-ethereum
      npm install
      npm start
-   - Scan the QRCODE with you Expo App
+   - Scan the QRCODE with your Expo App